eProsima/eProsima-CI/README.md

 > :warning: Do not generate custom artifacts with postfix `_nightly`, as this is the main name other repos will use.

 > :page_facing_up: Fast DDS manual build allows to specify Fast DDS and its eProsima dependencies version as inputs of the workflow.
-In order to use the manually set versions instead the ones taken from the `.repos` file just disable `use_repos_file` option.
+  In order to use the manually set versions instead of the ones taken from the `.repos` file, just disable `use_repos_file` option.

 ## Custom artifact generation